zephyrproject-rtos/zephyr/boards/arm/pinetime_devkit0/doc/index.rst

 port and provide full access to the device.
 This will erase all existing software from the internal flash.

+**Note: PineTime watches shipped after 20 Sep 2020 do not require unlocking.
+They are shipped unlocked.**

 .. code-block:: console

    $ nrfjprog -f NRF52 --recover